Get your hands dirty! Trade Training at EIT

 - NCEA Level 1 or an equivalent qualification.

-- Successful completion of The NZ Certificate in Foundation Skills [Level 2]; Certificate in Introductory Trade Skills [Level 2] and successful completion of the alternative academic entry test OR
+- Successful completion of The NZ Certificate in Foundation Skills [Level 2] or the National Certificate in Building, Construction and Allied Trades Skills [Level 2] and successful completion of the alternative academic entry test,

 - Successful interview with a member of the academic staff and successful completion of the alternative academic entry test.